SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 - Follow [Integration With Document Grounding | SAP Help Portal](https://help.sap.com/docs/build-work-zone-advanced-edition/sap-build-work-zone-advanced-edition/integration-with-document-grounding).
 - The community blog [Joule — Document Grounding with SAP Build Work Zone, advanced edition | SAP Community](https://community.sap.com/t5/technology-blog-posts-by-sap/joule-document-grounding-with-sap-build-work-zone-advanced-edition-rag/ba-p/14260070) walks through the same enablement end-to-end.

-> **Note:** Stop after **Step 3** of the community blog. **Step 4: Use an Existing Joule Subaccount or Create a New One to Set Up Document Grounding** is replaced by the AI Core Document Grounding setup in the [AI Core Document Grounding](#3-ai-core-document-grounding) section of this guide — the Destination Service and SAP Joule for Consultants Console steps later on perform the equivalent integration for SAP Joule for Consultants.
+> **Note:** Stop after **Step 3** of the community blog. **Step 4: Use an Existing Joule Subaccount or Create a New One to Set Up Document Grounding** is replaced by the AI Core Document Grounding setup in the [3.
+AI Core Document Grounding](#3-ai-core-document-grounding) section of this guide — the Destination Service and SAP Joule for Consultants Console steps later on perform the equivalent integration for SAP Joule for Consultants.

 #### 2.4 c) Upload Documents to Work Zone

 - In the Work Zone workspace configured for Document Grounding, upload your documents to the workspace folder.
 - Download the sample file [Test_document--Heliotrope_Fabricator.pdf](assets/Test_document--Heliotrope_Fabricator.pdf?raw=true).
 You can append `--Work-Zone` to the filename (e.g., `Test_document--Heliotrope_Fabricator--Work-Zone.pdf`) to mark which storage backend the copy belongs to.

-The Bruno and AI Launchpad subsections in the [AI Core Document Grounding](#3-ai-core-document-grounding) section consume the following Work Zone credentials, which you collected during the Document Grounding enablement above:
+The Bruno and AI Launchpad subsections in the [3.
+AI Core Document Grounding](#3-ai-core-document-grounding) section consume the following Work Zone credentials, which you collected during the Document Grounding enablement above:

 - `DWS_URL` — the URL of the Work Zone tenant.
 - `OAuthClient_Key` — the OAuth client key.